Introduction

 MongoDB finds applications in various use cases, including:

-Content Management Systems (CMS): MongoDB's flexibility and schema-less design make it an excellent choice for content-rich applications like CMS platforms, where data structures can evolve over time.
+Content Management Systems (CMS): MongoDB's flexibility and schema-less design make it an excellent choice for content-rich applications like CMS platforms, where data structures can evolve.

 Real-Time Analytics: MongoDB's ability to handle high write and read operations in real-time analytics applications, such as social media analytics or IoT data processing.